 To the point where this generation model has been able to adopt a more economical entry-level 258PS V6 diesel that offers much the same performance as the previous generation's TDV8.
 Why then, with this MK4 Range Rover, would you want to opt for 339PS SDV8 power?
 That's what I wanted to find out at the wheel.

-Off road prowess has been further improved thanks to a revised version of the already impressive all-terrain drive select system.
-Terrain Response2 now has an extra 'Auto' mode, which means you can concentrate on driving over any surface from snow, via rugged rocks, to sodden grass, without pausing to select a suitable setting.
+Off road prowess has been further improved in recent times thanks to a revised version of the already impressive all-terrain drive select system.
+Terrain Response2 has an extra 'Auto' mode, which means you can concentrate on driving over any surface from snow, via rugged rocks, to sodden grass, without pausing to select a suitable setting.

 This is a machine for many moods, all seasons and so many reasons.
 From lazy amble through 8-obedient automatic gear ratios, to paddle-shifting pace that becomes more impressive as the weather or terrain worsens, this versatile vehicle does not just comply promptly with your wishes, it positively pampers you as your commands are pleasurably executed.

 Design and Build

 There are no exterior changes to this updated model but it remains an elegant thing, the classy panelwork draped around a lightweight all-aluminium monocoque body structure.
 Inside though, quite a lot has changed.
 As before, there's an optional long wheelbase bodystyle if you feel the interior of the standard short wheelbase model to be insufficiently spacious for your needs.
 Either way, the cabin now features wider, softer seats that at the back, free up an additional 186mm of legroom.
 Rear seat folk can also specify a massaging system and can make use of up to 17 media connection points.
 If you need even more rear space, then as before, there's also a LWB version of this car offering an extra 200mm in length, all of which goes for the benefit of rear seat folk.